AliOKeeffe/word-Py/README.md

 if path.exists("env.py"):
     import env
 ```
 I am conditionally importing `env.py` when the file exists to ensure I don't need to commit my Oxford API credentials to GitHub.
-This error message is erroneous as I'm using the import as required.
+I'm not aware of any other way to achieve this.
+The import gives me access to the required variables without having to commit them to GitHub.

 ## Fixed Bugs